 - Establishing an easement involves up-front costs, such as paying for legal counsel, biological analysis, etc. - There are long-term expenses involved with monitoring the easement. - The easement holder is responsible for ensuring that the restrictions placed on the easement are followed. - Lack of clarity of allowable uses of the property.

 The Hancock Planning Commission acknowledges that conservation easements are one potential solution to preserving the working landscape.
-The Planning Commission recommends that both the landowner and town consider all options thoroughly before committing to the conservation easement process.

 D. Farming, Forestry and the Economy